TheBaxes/Cheatsheet-AI-Papers/en/pages/week1/imagenet.md

 # ImageNet: A large-scale hierarchical image database

 We say that a machine learning or a computer vision task is a success, when this is capable of perform good enough in a bunch of different scenarios.
-But this success relies on the dataset used to train a model, therefore, our focus is not longer just the algortihm but the data, and this is where *ImageNet* comes.
+But this success relies on the dataset used to train a model, therefore, our focus is not longer just the algorithm but the data, and this is where *ImageNet* comes.

 *ImageNet* is a hierarchical database to store full resolution images built on the structure of [WordNet](https://wordnet.princeton.edu/) ,with the aim of being a *"critical resource for developing advanced, large-scale content-based image search and image understanding, as well as for providing critical training and benchmarking data for such algorithms"*.